anqooqie/proconlib/docs/bipartite_matching.md

 }> graph.query();
 ```

-It returns edges which can reach the maximum matching.
+It returns the edges which can reach the maximum matching.

 ### Constraints
 - None